Faroe Islands: land of sagas

 The photo above shows Kirkjubøargarður, once the home of a Viking king.
 The oldest part of the building is 1000 years old, so it’s actually one of the oldest inhabited wooden houses in the world.
 The Patursson family has lived here since 1557, now on the 17th generation.

 Sagas abound in the Faroe Islands.
 Tórshavn, the tiny capital, is home to the world’s first parliament, established by Vikings in 850 CE.
 However, the islands are older than that.
 When the Norwegians stopped by for the first time in 795, they stumbled upon hermit Irish monks.
-The monks probably arrived in 625, hoping to find natives to save.
+The monks probably arrived earlier, hoping to find natives to save.
 No such luck!
 Instead, they occupied themselves with keeping sheep and growing oat.
 The monks are said to have moved on towards Iceland about the time the Norwegians came along.

 So much for sagas.
 Perhaps more surprisingly, Tórshavn is also home to a fabulous sushi restaurant and some colourful street art.